 Get rid of all that rage.

-And your parents say that too.
+And parents say that too.

-Words aren’t happy locked inside
+But words aren’t happy locked inside

 Like creatures at a zoo.

 Your mind is telling them to run,